gitzhen0/Prometheus_on_Kubernetes/README.md

 ---
 ## TODO
 1. Upgrade code quality
-2. deploy a redis on K8s and monitor it
+2. Deploy a redis on K8s and monitor it
+3. Set K8s Cluster time to Asia/Shanghai or NYC